Why does charging my car need an app?!

 I've been collecting feedback from installers and venues recently, and the same themes keep coming up.

 Golf club, Oxfordshire.
 No mobile signal in the car park.
-Drivers have to walk into the pro shop, ask for the WiFi code, download the app, then head back to their car and try to start a charge.
+Drivers have to walk into the pro shop, ask for the WiFi code, download the app, start a charge then head back to their car to check it has worked.
 On a bad day, the download fails and they give up.

 Hotel, Aberdeen.
 Guests had to come to reception to collect an RFID card before they could charge.
-The complaints got bad enough that the operator eventually just set the charger to fee free, effectively giving away electricity, to avoid the hassle.
+The complaints got bad enough that the hotel eventually just set the charger to fee free, giving away electricity, to avoid the hassle.
 The technology worked.
 The experience didn't.

 Co-working space, Wiltshire.
 Members had to register their car with the office before they could start a charge.